 Does Saba ACE Have DMAA?

 DMAA stands for Dimethylamylamine.
-It's scientific name is 4-methylhexan-2-amine.
-DMAA is actually a decongestant invented in the 1940s.
-At some point it started showing up in weight loss supplement, likely because of its stimulant effects.
+It's a decongestant invented in the 1940s.
+At some point, it started showing up in weight loss supplement, likely because of its stimulant effects.
 Chemically DMAA looks like amphetamines so it can raise blood pressure and heart rate.
 DMAA is a drug and should not appear in supplements.
 While I did not see DMAA listed among the ingredients in Saba ACE, I did see people online saying that it used to contain it and it has been reformulated.
 For more on DMAA, see my review of Plexus Slim.

 Saba ACE Side Effects

-Stop taking Saba Ace at least 2 weeks before surgery.
-Likewise, refrain from taking the product during pregnancy or breastfeeding.
+- Stop taking Saba Ace at least 2 weeks before surgery.

-In a 1997 paper titled Does phenylethylamine have a role in schizophrenia?: LSD and PCP up-regulate aromatic L-amino acid decarboxylase mRNA levels, it is mentioned that phenylethylamine (PEA) levels are increased in people with schizophrenia.
+- One paper mentioned that phenylethylamine (PEA) levels are increased in people with schizophrenia.
 Does this mean PEA might make schizophrenia worse?
 I don’t know.
 This is something to speak to a doctor or pharmacist about.
 People who have mood disorders or take antidepressants should also talk to a doctor before using PEA.

-Synephrine (bitter orange) can raise blood pressure and heart rate.
-Since synephrine part of methyl-synephrine, it's possible the same effects might also occur.
-Here is a case study where synepherine caused chest pains (angina).
+- Synephrine (bitter orange) can raise blood pressure and heart rate.
+Since synephrine is part of methyl-synephrine, it's possible the same effects might also occur.
+Here is a case study where synephrine caused chest pains (angina).
 These reactions might be amplified when combined with caffeine and other stimulants.
 Synephrine might interact with many medications also.

 Does Saba ACE Work?